“How to make homemade hamburger buns from scratch! And easy recipe with simple ingredients!”

 I always come away with some kind of cooking tidbit like flouring the pan for my red velvet cake and chocolate cakes with unsweetened cocoa powder instead of flour or adding cabbage to collard greens to takes them over the top.

 He is just full of useful cooking tips and amazing recipes.
-Last time I was visiting, he let me sample his famous smoked salmon deviled eggs and Lord have mercy!
+The last time I was visiting, he let me sample his famous smoked salmon deviled eggs and Lord have mercy!
 They were amazing!

 Last week I made hamburger buns, and they reminded me so much of something my uncle BB would make.
 He is a 100% from-scratch kinda guy down to the condiments.